The Cremator: Plot

 Karel visits a brothel with his friend Reinke; they talk about Karel's son Mili.
 Karel says he is worried by how effeminate and weak he has become and that his mother's coddling is responsible.
-Reinke tells Karel that quarter Jews will not be allowed to go to school or pursue careers in the Third Reich, so it is best to be rid of him.
+Reinke tells Karel that quarter-Jews will not be allowed to go to school or pursue careers in the Third Reich, so it is best to be rid of him.
 Karel then takes Mili on a trip to see the crematorium, taking a "scenic" shortcut through the graveyard.
 In the crematorium's basement, Karel kills his son with a metal rod in the belief that he is "liberating his soul".
 He puts his son in a coffin with a dead German soldier that will not be open for viewing and that will go straight into the oven.
 The vision reappears and tells him that he is the reincarnated Buddha.
-He tells the vision that he will ascend the Tibetan throne in Lhasa but only after he first liberates his Jewish daughter.
+He tells the vision that he will ascend the Tibetan throne in Lhasa but only after he first liberates his part-Jewish daughter.

 A Nazi leader tells Karel about the use of gas chambers, which he very much approves of.
 He sees it as a faster way to liberate more people than his crematorium, which only burns one coffin at a time.
-Overjoyed, he experiences mania but the Nazi minister tells him to calm down and remember to keep the Nazi plan secret.
+Overjoyed, he experiences mania but the Nazi minister tells him to calm down and remember to keep the plan secret.
 He takes his daughter to the basement of his crematorium and attempts to murder her with the iron rod, but she gets away when he has another vision of himself as a Buddhist monk.
 The monk tells him the time has come for him to rule the throne as the next Dalai Lama and that the people of the world beckon for his wise guidance.
 The crematorium briefly appears as a Tibetan monastery and the monk throws open the gates to reveal the Nazi commanders parked outside.
-He tells them that his quarter Jewish daughter was about to be liberated but unfortunately got away, and they state that he need not worry as they will eliminate his daughter for him.
+He tells them that his daughter was about to be liberated but unfortunately got away, and they state that he need not worry as they will eliminate his daughter for him.
 In the final scene, Karel is driven away to oversee death camps with the female personification of death chasing after the car in the rain.
 He states "I shall save them all.
 The whole world".
 The closing shot is of the Potala Palace in Tibet.